aws-neuron/aws-neuron-sdk/release-notes/index.rst

 What's New
 ^^^^^^^^^^

-Neuron 2.18 release introduces stable support (out of beta) for PyTorch 2.1, introduces new features and performance improvements to LLM training and inference, and updates Neuron DLAMIs and Neuron DLCs to support this release (Neuron 2.18).
+Neuron 2.19 release adds Llama 3 training support and introduces Flash Attention kernel support to enable LLM training and inference for large sequence lengths.
+Neuron 2.19 also introduces new features and performance improvements to LLM training, improves LLM inference performance for Llama 3 model by upto 20%, and adds tools for monitoring, problem detection and recovery in Kubernetes (EKS) environments, improving efficiency and reliability.

-**Training highlights**: LLM model training user experience using NeuronX Distributed (NxD) is improved by introducing asynchronous checkpointing.
-This release also adds support for auto partitioning pipeline parallelism in NxD and introduces Pipeline Parallelism in PyTorch Lightning Trainer (beta).
+**Training highlights**: LLM model training user experience using NeuronX Distributed (NxD) is improved by support for Flash Attention to enable training with longer sequence lengths >= 8K.
+Neuron 2.19 adds support for Llama 3 model training.
+This release also adds support for Interleaved pipeline parallelism to reduce idle time (bubble size) and enhance training efficiency and resource utilization for large cluster sizes.

-**Inference highlights**: Speculative Decoding support (beta) in TNx library improves LLM inference throughput and output token latency(TPOT) by up to 25% (for LLMs such as Llama-2-70B).
-TNx also improves weight loading performance by adding support for SafeTensor checkpoint format.
-Inference using Bucketing in PyTorch NeuronX and NeuronX Distributed is improved by introducing auto-bucketing feature.
+**Inference highlights**: Flash Attention kernel support in the Transformers NeuronX library enables LLM inference for context lengths of up to 32k.
+This release also adds [Beta] support for continuous batching with ``mistralai/Mistral-7B-v0.2`` in Transformers NeuronX.

-This release also adds a new sample for ``Mixtral-8x7B-v0.1`` and ``mistralai/Mistral-7B-Instruct-v0.2`` in TNx.
+**Tools and Neuron DLAMI/DLC highlights**: This release introduces the new Neuron Node Problem Detector and Recovery plugin in EKS supported Kubernetes environments:a tool to monitor the health of Neuron instances and triggers automatic node replacement upon detecting an unrecoverable error.
+Neuron 2.19 introduces the new Neuron Monitor container to enable easy monitoring of Neuron metrics in Kubernetes, and adds monitoring support with Prometheus and Grafana.

-**Neuron DLAMI and Neuron DLC support highlights**: This release introduces new Multi Framework DLAMI for Ubuntu 22 that customers can use to easily get started with latest Neuron SDK on multiple frameworks that Neuron supports as well as SSM parameter support for DLAMIs to automate the retrieval of latest DLAMI ID in cloud automation flows.
-Support for new Neuron Training and Inference Deep Learning containers (DLCs) for PyTorch 2.1, as well as a new dedicated GitHub repository to host Neuron container dockerfiles and a public Neuron container registry to host Neuron container images.
+This release also introduces new PyTorch 2.1 and PyTorch 1.13 single framework DLAMIs for Ubuntu 22.
+Neuron DLAMIs and Neuron DLCs are also updated to support this release (Neuron 2.19).

 More release content can be found in the table below and each component release notes.

 .. list-table::
    :widths: auto